Guide to the Rivanna Trail

 (1.51 miles, 8.19 from mile 0, easy)

 Cross Emmet Street at the signal and proceed strait along Earhart Street to a footbridge on the left.
 Remain on the trail when traversing the Federal Executive Institute property and stay off the ropes course equipment.
-Turn left onto Cedars Court after second footbridge.
+Turn left onto Cedars Court.
 Use caution to cross Barracks Road to rejoin the Trail.

 (1.74 miles, 9.70 from mile 0, moderate)

-Follow the headwaters of Meadow Creek, past the foundation of the county's 1806 Poor House, through a forest of mountain laurel and chestnut oaks, through two large fields, and past a small pond.
-Cross Leonard Sandridge Drive at the crosswalk, and continue to Old Ivy Road.
+Follow the headwaters of Meadow Creek, past the remains of the county's 1806 Poor House, through a forest of mountain laurel and chestnut oaks.
+Cross Leonard Sandridge Drive at the crosswalk, and continue to Old Ivy Road through two large fields, and past a small pond.